GameDev-TAY/Final-Project/README.md

 #### Welcome
-In this database we will store all the formal forms regarding our final project.
+In this repository we will store all the formal forms regarding our final project.

 Project partners:
 [Tom Latin](https://github.com/TomLatin) ,